transferzero/api-documentation/_docs/collection-details.md

 {% include language-tabbar.html prefix="collection-ngn-card-bank-out" raw=data-raw %}

+Depending on the payment method:
+- If `bank` payment method, the user won't need to be redirected as the needed details, `Bank Name` and `Account Number`, should be enough to enable the user to deposit funds into the account.
-In this case the user needs to be redirected to the url described at `url`.
+- If `card` payment method, the user needs to be redirected to the url described at `url`.

-Once they are redirected there they need to fill out their details on the following pages.
+Once they are redirected, they will land on the first page where they shall choose which payment method to use.

 ![Providus choose payment method]({{ "/img/collections/providus_choose_method.png" | prepend: site.baseurl }})

-The first page is where the user chooses which payment method to choose.

 If **Pay with Bank Transfer** method is chosen,

 ![Providus bank payment]({{ "/img/collections/providus_bank.png" | prepend: site.baseurl }})

-This page contains information about the amount, bank account the user should deposit the amount to and the fee applicable.
+This page contains information about the amount and bank account the user should deposit the amount into.

 If **Pay with Card** method is chosen,

 ![Providus card payment]({{ "/img/collections/providus_card.png" | prepend: site.baseurl }})

-This page contains information about the amount  and the fee applicable.
+This page contains information about the amount.
 The user should fill in their card details.

-Once the card details are filled out the user will be redirected to fill out the OTP sent to them:
+Once the card details are filled out, dependent on the card, the user might also be redirected to fill out a second factor verification page:

 ![Providus OTP]({{ "/img/collections/providus_final.png" | prepend: site.baseurl }})